 This law was developed as a way to curb frivolous emotional injury claims by just anyone nearby.

 If your child has passed away due to the negligence of another, contact an immediately.
 No parent should have to bury their child, but unfortunately, it happens.
 And when it happens in a circumstance that is preventable, it is that much worse.
 For this reason, those responsible should be held accountable.
 You do not deserve to bear this burden alone.

 You may be entitled to compensation for your child’s medical bills, loss of companionship, emotional suffering, and punitive damages to punish those who were negligent.
 Do not try to determine for yourself who is to blame.
 Allow our attorneys, who hold the utmost respect for our clients and their sensitive situation, to investigate the circumstances so you can take care of more important matters.

-Dolman Law Group has represented many clients whose sought justice for the wrongful death of a family member.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has represented many clients whose sought justice for the wrongful death of a family member.
 If you have any questions, please feel free to contact us at (727) 451-6900.